 Is it any good?

-UK writer/director Joe Cornish makes his feature debut after a career in television (he also co-wrote the screenplay for Steven Spielberg's The Adventures of Tintin); after a series of dull, brain-dead alien invasion movies (Skyline, Battle: Los Angeles, Transformers, etc.) ATTACK THE BLOCK manages to be fresh, frisky, and surprising.
+After a series of dull, brain-dead alien invasion movies (Skyline, Battle: Los Angeles, Transformers, etc.), ATTACK THE BLOCK manages to be fresh, frisky, and surprising.
+This is UK writer/director Joe Cornish's his feature debut after a career in television (he also co-wrote the screenplay for Steven Spielberg's The Adventures of Tintin).
 No, the visual effects aren't terribly impressive, but they're also not crucial -- the movie's focuses instead on the quirky character dynamic and the related social ramifications.